DataDog/integrations-core/istio/README.md

 ## Overview

-Use the Datadog Agent to monitor how well Istio is performing.
-Datadog monitors every aspect of your Istio setup:
+Datadog monitors every aspect of your Istio environment, so you can

-- Metrics and logs (using this Agent Check)
-- [Container and pod-level flow data][19] (using Network Performance Monitoring)
-- [Application distributed traces][20] (using APM)

-Once you set up this integration, the Datadog Agent allows you to:

-- Collect metrics on what apps are making what kinds of requests
-- Look at how applications are using bandwidth
-- Understand Istio's resource consumption
+- Assess the health of Envoy and Istio control plane with logs ([see below][22])
+- Break down the performance of your service mesh with request, bandwidth, and resource consumption metrics ([see below][21])
+- Map network communication between containers, pods, and services over the mesh with [Network Performance Monitoring][19]
+- Drill into distributed traces for applications transacting over the mesh with [APM][20]

 To learn more about monitoring your Istio environment with Datadog, [see the Istio blog][21].